alan-turing-institute/data-safe-haven/ROADMAP.md

 - Working through IG processes

 This work would be particularly powerful if the interfaces/processes can be abstracted so that the web app can be used by other TRE operators and integrated into their TRE implementations.

-## Short Term

-Short-term goals are those which we have committed to and have planned an expected completion date.
-These are organised into milestones.
-Each milestone has,

-- A description of it's aims
-- A target date
-- A collection of issues which constitute the work to be done

-Milestones will usually correspond to new releases of Data Safe Haven.
-Currently we aim to align milestones with Data Study Groups at the Turing, so that new releases are made in time to be used at these events.

-The milestones can be seen [on GitHub](https://github.com/alan-turing-institute/data-safe-haven/milestones)

-## Long Term

-Long-term goals are developments which we have committed to but have not expected completion date.
-This may be because they are lower priority than short-term goals or because the time required needs to be scoped.